-At first glance, it seems like beans and legumes are loaded with dangerous anti-nutrients that damage your digestive system and trigger inflammatory acne.
+Although beans and legumes are generally high and protein and low in sugar they are loaded with anti-nutrients that can damage your digestive system and trigger inflammatory acne.

-There’s been a lot of discussions lately around the health benefits and drawbacks of legumes in the Paleo and “primal” diet community.
+There is currently a lot of debate around this topic, and many high profile nutrition researchers have differing opinions on the risk / reward profile of consuming legumes regularly.
 Some health experts are quick to criticize legumes for their potentially harmful nutritional profile, while others say it’s no big deal.

 Legumes may cause acne due to high concentrations of lectins, phytic acid, and saponin, which can contribute to leaky gut syndrome and chronic inflammation.
 Legumes also contain FODMAPs, carbohydrates that can be difficult to digest.